publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schI/m__us_usc_t15_s2602.md

         (B) as part of an article containing the chemical substance or mixture.

-    (11) The term “processor” means any person who processes a chemical substance or mixture.
+    (14) The term “processor” means any person who processes a chemical substance or mixture.

-    (12)
+    (15)

-     The term “standards for the development of test data” means a prescription of—
+     The term “protocols and methodologies for the development of information” means a prescription of—

         (A)